GhettoCole/Web-Bot/Web Crawler/README.md

 # Overview

-This is an open source website crawler written in Python.
-Any contribution or ideas/suggestions are allowed.
+This is an open source website crawler written in Python3.
-You are allowed to copy or modify this program in any way you want.

 # Prerequisites
 *** Install BeautifulSoup ***